 (This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, February 11, 2016.)

-Critics like Searle admit that such a robot is possible, but deny that it is conscious.
-Dennett responds that such robots would experience meaning as real as your meaning; they would have transcended their programming just as you have gone beyond the programming of your selfish genes.
+Critics like the philosopher John Searle admit that such a robot is possible, but deny that it is conscious.
+Dennett responds that such robots would experience meanings as real as your meanings; they would have transcended their programming just as you have gone beyond the programming of your selfish genes.
 He concludes that this view reconciles thinking of yourself as a locus of meaning, while at the same time being a member of a species with a long evolutionary history.
 We are artifacts of evolution, but our consciousness is no less real because of that.
 The same would hold true of our robots.

 Summary – Sufficiently complex robots would be conscious